Why Pearson Orthodontics?

 Flossing with Braces

-Flossing will take more time and patience when you are wearing braces, but be sure to floss every day – preferably at night to ensure that your teeth are clean before you go to bed.
+Flossing will take more time and patience when you are wearing braces, but be sure to floss every day – preferably at night to ensure that your teeth are clean before you go to sleep.

 Using Antiseptic Mouthrinse